Aabhash-Paudel/Duplicate-Data-Alert-System/readme.md

-The Duplicate Data Alert System is effecient way to save the energy and resouce.
+The Duplicate Data Alert System is an effecient way to save the energy and resouce.